iclare/iclare.github.io/content/blog/contributing-to-zig/index.md

 the clang API as well.

-In retrospect I was probably way too ambitious taking this on considering how hard my current semester in has been, but I wanted a fun challenge.
-Thankfully, the Zig's creator architects his code so that it is easy to contribute to the higher level aspects of the project.
+In retrospect I was probably way too ambitious taking this on considering how hard my current semester in school has been, but I wanted a fun challenge.
+Thankfully, the Zig creator architects his code so that it is easy to contribute to the higher level aspects of the project.

 I actually had quite a bit more code than what I submitted in the pull request,